We hear you.

 This is not a good time to enrol in this group if:

-- You are not able to commit to two consecutive (Sat and Sun) 5-hour sessions (with 1/2 hour break for lunch)
+- You are not able to commit to and/or tolerate two consecutive (Sat and Sun) 6-hour sessions (with 40 min break for lunch)

 What: Two group sessions, held Saturday and Sunday, plus one individual pre-group intake session (can be done by video call for those who need to travel to attend) and a post-group follow-up phone call.
 Includes a Rising Strong™ workbook, curriculum handouts, and permission to be yourself (and snacks – please let us know if you have any dietary restrictions!).
 Please also bring your own bag lunch.
 Fridge and kettle available.